Acomb House

-Acomb House is a historic building in the Acomb suburb of York, in England.
+Acomb House is a historic building on Front Street in the Acomb suburb of York, England.

-The building lies on the north side of Front Street, in Acomb.
-Its site is believed to have been previously occupied by an earlier house, belonging to the Blanshard family, and described in 1733 as ancient.
-The current house was constructed in the first half of the 18th century, to a symmetrical plan, other than a small scullery block on the north side.
-It was altered in the late 18th century, which is probably when its porch and its attic storey was added.
-Further alterations took place in the early 19th century, including external parts of the ground floor, and a new porch and staircase on the north side.
+Its site is believed to have been previously occupied by an earlier house belonging to the Blanshard family, described in 1733 as ancient.
+The present house was constructed in the first half of the 18th century to a symmetrical plan, apart from a small scullery block on the north side.
+It was altered in the late 18th century, probably when its porch and attic storey were added.
+Further alterations took place in the early 19th century, including changes to external parts of the ground floor and the addition of a new porch and staircase on the north side.

-The house was Grade II* listed in 1954, and the small wall in front, topped with cast iron railings, is also listed.
+The house was Grade II* listed in 1954, and the small wall in front, topped with cast-iron railings, is also listed.

-The house is built of brick, with some stone dressings.
-It is three storeys tall, and five bays wide.
-Inside, the ground floor has much 18th-century plasterwork.
-The front east room also has a late 18th-century fireplace and early 19th-century built-in cupboard.
-The front west room is panelled from floor to ceiling, while the dining room has another late 18th-century iron fireplace, with a marble surround.
-The main staircase is original, while the servants' staircase has been rebuilt at the first floor level.
-The four main first floor rooms also retain early plasterwork, with the saloon having the most detailed decoration.
+The building is of brick with some stone dressings.
+It has three storeys and is five bays wide.
+Inside, the ground floor retains much 18th-century plasterwork.
+The front east room has a late-18th-century fireplace and an early-19th-century built-in cupboard.
+The front west room is panelled from floor to ceiling, while the dining room contains another late-18th-century iron fireplace with a marble surround.
+The main staircase is original, while the servants' staircase has been rebuilt at first-floor level.
+The four principal first-floor rooms also retain early plasterwork, with the saloon having the most elaborate decoration.